 This month, our top-of-the-line Musica model, which is our only model that includes a CD player, marks its second Birthday.
 Appropriate, considering thirty-seven years ago this past August, the compact disc was born.
 Trivia: Do you know what the first commercial CD title was?
 According to Wikipedia, it was a recording of Chopin waltzes by Claudio Arrau.
 When we announced we would introduce a model with an integrated CD player into the market, we heard some snickers.
 With streaming being so popular, why in the world would we release a model that included a CD player?
 There were three main reasons behind Musica.
 For one, we knew there were still many, many music lovers who owned CD collections.
 Second, we knew CD sales, though down dramatically from their peak, were still decent ($52 million in sales last year in the USA alone).
 Lastly, we knew the closest thing to “CD quality” music was, well, CDs.
 The Musica has gone on to become one of our most popular models (averaging 5 stars on Amazon).

-In last month’s Tech Rap, I recommended some stand-out Internet radio stations.
+In a recent Tech Rap I recommended some stand-out Internet radio stations.
 This time around, in honor of Musica’s Birthday, I am spotlighting some CDs I think you would enjoy listening to on your Musica.
 These are primarily lesser-known titles since I did not see much point in listing warhorse CDs that everyone is familiar with (Dark Side of the Moon, Sgt.
 Pepper’s, etc.).
 In no particular order, here are ten CDs of various genres for your musical consideration.
 For your convenience, I provided links at the end in case you decide to purchase any of these.

 1. Jennifer Warnes: Famous Blue Raincoat